mamoore1440/Econ-Blog-old/src/content/general/Ideas-Notes.md

 STORY                         "Characters"

-There is literally no way I finish this before the crash
+There is literally no way I finish this before the crash.
+But that god I finally found something that gave me dopamine even after I learned everything in the system.
+My ADHD has prevented me from having joy from essentially anything, but now I finally have that joy and I have SOOO much of it from this.
+For sure I have a love hate relationship with ADHD.

 ----------------------------------------------------------------------------------------
 WEBSITE